hp27596/secondpage/README.md

 [This article](https://detailed.com/google-control/) details how 16 media companies with almost 600 sites are dominating the world's Google Search results.
 It gives me a very funny idea, which is, if I can't stop them from dominating top search results, I can just block them out of my sight.

-I did a full write up on [my website here](https://thesolofoundernewsletter.com/p/secondpage?utm_source=referral&utm_medium=github_secondpage) if you're interested at reading more.

 Usage:
 - [Install link is here](https://chromewebstore.google.com/detail/secondpage-google-searche/koaojhnbfmmjnagblonbfilccbagjpgm).
 The extension is enabled by default, but wait for it, there's a button to disable it if you want!
 - If you'd prefer to modify the list of blocked domains, clone this repository, edit the txt file, and then go to `chrome://extensions/` -> Load unpacked -> Choose the repo's folder

+There's also a write up on [my website here](https://thesolofoundernewsletter.com/p/secondpage?utm_source=referral&utm_medium=github_secondpage) if you're interested.

 I'm a developer-adjacent guy (Read: I know a bit of code and use AI tools to help me make small funny things), so this right here is probably all it is.
 There's not gonna be updates or anything.